-One of the most common questions I get is, What does a Scrum Master do?
+Some of the common questions I get include, What does a Scrum Master do?
+(Plenty including helping your team kickass!)
 People often ask the follow-up question, Can we make our Project Managers the Scrum Masters?
 (Yes you can, but no you should absolutely not.)
 And third, Do we need a full-time Scrum Master?
+(Yes, if you are going to use Scrum, You probably need a full-time Scrum Master.)

 Addressing the Confusion with the Scrum Master Role